5 stars

 22 Combined Years of Canadian Business Immigration Experience | phone +1 416 895 3026

-In November 2022, the IRCC published a new policy regarding the C11 Significant Benefit work permit program, in which it has modified and clarified the program.
+In November 2022, the IRCC published a new policy on the C11 Significant Benefit work permit program in which it has modified and clarified the program.

 The IRCC clearly stated that there are 2 categories of C11 work permits: